RPD09/RPD09/README.md

 # 🌟 Rafael Dias | Local IT Trainee & Developer 🌟

 ## About Me
 Hi there! 👋 I'm Rafael, a **Local IT Trainee** at **Forvia**, based in **Portugal**.
 I'm passionate about life and constantly exploring new challenges.
-I believe in lifelong learning and I'm always improving my skills.
+I'm always trying to improve my skills.
 Feel free to check out my projects and let's connect!

 - 🌍 **Location:** Portugal
 - 🧠 **Learning:** Mobile Development (Swift)